Music Tim Robson Music Tim Robson

 download.jpeg

-Here it - you asked for it - so I stand and deliver.
+Here it is - you asked for it - a top ten pop hits of the 80’s from one who was there and has the piano tie to prove it.
+So I stand and deliver.
 Oh, dear, that’s a bad start.
-Suffice to say, Adam nor his ants will appear on this list (though I have a soft spot for Prince Charming, to be honest).
+Suffice to say, neither Adam nor his Ants will appear on this list (though I have a soft spot for Prince Charming, to be honest).

 Ashes to Ashes - David Bowie (1980)

 Scary, arty, new romantic cool!
-I remember watching this on Top of Pops with that weird and compulsive video.
+I remember watching this on Top of the Pops and that weird but compulsive video.
 That strange dance on the beach, the odd costumes, the backhanded reference to Major Tom.
 This kicked off the decade and took it in a glamorous direction after the punk and rock of the 70’s.
 And the sound ain’t bad either!
+Followed up by Fashion and then Bowie went pop and my interest faded (to Grey?).

 Vienna - Ultravox (1981)

-Cruelly kept off Number 1 by an annoying one hit wonder, this was a classy song with a kick-ass video.
+Cruelly kept off Number 1 by an annoying one hit wonder, Joe Bloody Dolce - Shutup Ya Face (shit).
+Vienna is a classy song with a kick-ass video.
 What’s not to like?
 Midge Ure wandering around Covent Garden and - yes - Vienna - in a mac with pointy sidies.
 Peak New Romantic but staying just the right side of pretentious.
 Epic song, with hypnotic piano, swelling strings and the suggestion of something mysterious, something foreign, something tragic.
 Still never been to Vienna.

 Under Attack - Abba (1982)

 Abba’s sad swan song.
 It did nothing in the charts and the group faded away after this.
-Very late-era Abba, synths, electric bass, treated vocals, I first heard this at Rochdale roller ring early 1983. it has stuck with me ever since.
+Very late-era Abba, synths, electric bass, treated vocals, I first heard this at Rochdale roller rink early 1983 as I pirouetted and tried to peacock all the girls.
+It has stuck with me ever since.
+Sadly, I didn’t make the Olympics but Under Attack took 1982’s Gold.

 To France - Mike Oldfield (1983)

-Updated folk for the 80’s generation.
-I remember hearing the song - strangely enough - in France, sat in the back of my parents car as we drove around Brittany Probably in the rain.
+Updated folk music for the 80’s generation.
+I remember hearing the song - strangely enough - in France, sat in the back of my parents’ car as we drove around Brittany.
+Probably in the rain.
 Maggie Reilly’s voice and the folky / medieval feel and subject matter make this an ethereal postcard from a vanished age.
 That age being my youth.
 I often return to this song when I want a good song to cook to, when I’m writing, when I want to imagine being young again.
+Honorable mention to Moonlight Shadow but, yeah, everyone likes that one.
+Deep cut, man.

 Relax - Frankie Goes to Hollywood (1983)